stahlleiton/TrackingCode/HITrackingStudies/README.md

-Note that all configs only generate a few events by default; you might have to change the number of events or input files as you wish.
+To setup the code, please, follow: ssh -XY caber@lxplus8.cern.ch export SCRAM_ARCH=el8_amd64_gcc11 voms-proxy-init -voms cms

+cmsrel CMSSW_13_2_4
+cd CMSSW_13_2_4/src
+cmsenv

+git clone -b CMSSW_13_2_X_trkAnalysis git@github.com:CesarBernardes/TrackingCode.git .

+To prepare the trees and histograms for performance plots, please, use:
+HITrackingStudies/HITrackingStudies/test/run_PbPb_cfg.py

+For control plots, see macros:
+HITrackingStudies/HITrackingStudies/test/plottingMacro/macro_control_plots_XXX.C

+For efficiency and fake rate use:
+HITrackingStudies/HITrackingStudies/test/plottingMacro/plotHistXXX.C

-***Very Important*** The configurations below are not suitable for 13_2_X MC.
+***Very Important*** The configurations below (for full reco) are not suitable for 13_2_X MC.
 They can serve as examples, but are not the latest settings

 1) For generating samples:
 code comes from cms driver commands similar as described here: